 After graduating and marrying a southern bride, my new wife and I worked with college students at both the University of Texas and Baylor as staff members with a Christian, campus ministry (CRU).
 In 1983, I earned my Masters in Biblical Studies from Dallas Theological Seminary and while doing so completed a chaplaincy internship on an inpatient unit at a hospital in the Dallas area.
-It was there I made the decision to pursue psychology as a career.
+I was immediately drawn to both the patients and the staff, hearing their stories and struggles, treatment successes and failures, and learning to listen in ways I had never listened before.
+It was there among those compelling individuals that I became convinced I wanted to pursue psychology as a career.

-After moving to Portland in 1985, I attended Western Seminary (located on Mt Tabor) where I completed my Doctorate in Clinical Psychology in 1989 and my postdoctoral residency in 1991.
-My training included stints in family therapy, community counseling centers, hospital inpatient units working with adults, adolescents, and eating disorder patients, and finally in a private practice setting.
+We moved our family Dallas to Portland in 1985 and I attended Western Seminary (located on Mt Tabor).
+I completed my Doctorate in Clinical Psychology in 1989 and my postdoctoral residency in 1991.
+My training included stints in family therapy, community counseling centers, and hospital inpatient units working with adults, adolescents, eating disorder patients, and finally individuals and couples in a private practice setting.

 AREAS OF FOCUS